xlqian/kirin/documentation/cots_connector.md

 order |  | `stop_time` order of this stop in the `VehicleJourney` stop_id |  | Id of this stop in Navitia message | *idMotifInterneDepartReference* | If present, it points to the field `labelExt` of the *parametreLIV* feed having the same `id`.
 Otherwise, the value of *idMotifInterneArriveeReference* is used as reference.
-If no matching `id` is found, the message is left empty. departure |  | Departure datetime of the `VehicleJourney` for this stop in Navitia. departure_delay | *listeHoraireProjeteDepart/pronosticIV* | See the mapping method below. departure_status | *horaireVoyageurDepart/statutCirculationOPE* | See the mapping method below. arrival |  | Arrival datetime of the `VehicleJourney` for this stop in Navitia. arrival_delay | *listeHoraireProjeteArrivee/pronosticIV* | See the mapping method below. arrival_status | *horaireVoyageurArrivee/statutCirculationOPE* | See the mapping method below.
+If no matching `id` is found, the message is left empty. departure |  | Departure datetime of the `VehicleJourney` for this stop in Navitia.
+In case of a new stop, the departure time is set to *horaireVoyageurDepart/dateHeure*. departure_delay | *listeHoraireProjeteDepart/pronosticIV* | See the mapping method below. departure_status | *horaireVoyageurDepart/statutCirculationOPE* | See the mapping method below. arrival |  | Arrival datetime of the `VehicleJourney` for this stop in Navitia.
+In case of a new stop, the arrival time is set to *horaireVoyageurArrivee/dateHeure*. arrival_delay | *listeHoraireProjeteArrivee/pronosticIV* | See the mapping method below. arrival_status | *horaireVoyageurArrivee/statutCirculationOPE* | See the mapping method below.

 **Setting the departure_delay and arrival_delay property**

-For the departure_delay :
+For the **departure_delay** :
 * If the *sourceHoraireProjeteDepartReference* is not defined (or contains an empty value)
   * If *listeHoraireProjeteDepart* is not defined (or empty) => the train is considered on time
   * If there is only one item in the *listeHoraireProjeteDepart* => the value of its *pronosticIV* is used